threedworld-mit/tdw/Documentation/lessons/wheelchair_replicants/actions.md

 - `rotate_head(angle, axis)`
 - `reset_head()`

-This is the same as the Replicant's action space, except that the `WheelchairReplicant` action space doesn't include [`animate(animation)`](../replicants/animations.md).

 Calling one of these action functions will *start* the action but won't actually *do* the action.
 This means that a Wheelchair Replicant can move concurrently with other agents in a [multi-agent simulation](../multi_agent/overview.md).

 This example doesn't actually do anything: